marberi/100days/README.md

 sent.
 It was a quite nice paper.
 They even had a discussion and test of how the network might have indirectly made a prediction through a simpler parameter.
 Quite useful to see an example of a CNN paper in our field.

+# Day 42 [2019-03-01]
+Watched most videos in week 1 of "AI for everyone".
+Quite basic so far, but might be more interesting later.
+It focus more on project success of AI in companiest than the very technical aspects.